aaronicsubstances/bridge-arithmetic/README.md

 Early algebra refers to arithmetic and the subset of algebra topics taught in primary and secondary schools.
 Strictly speaking, it excludes
 - arithmetic of small whole numbers by manual counting.
+- arithmetic of small whole numbers by table lookup.
+- arithmetic of whole numbers by non-positional place value system, following lead of N J Wildberger (Professor at University of New South Wales) on Youtube. candidates for place value system at this stage are:
+  - use of I as sole symbol.
 - the topics of simplification of algebraic expressions, generation of algebraic expressions and other susbsequent topics in algebra.
 - word problems. early algebra seeks to reduce dependency on reading and writing in a second language (English in the case of Ghana) to the barest minimum.

 These are the early algebra topics for pre-teens:

-- Arithmetic, especially of large whole numbes and of non-whole numbers.
+- Arithmetic, especially of large whole numbers and of non-whole numbers.
 - Powers and Roots
 - Evaluation of algebraic expressions
 - Equation solving by means other than simplification of algebraic expressions, e.g. guess and check